 In addition to his studies Marco has been influenced by Afro-Cuban music through world renowned musicians, such as, Jesus Diaz, who he played and recorded with for eight years, John Santos, Orestes Vilato, Edgardo Cambon, and Carlos Caro.

 Today, Marco is an accomplished recording musician who has shared the stage with Grammy Award winning artist, Israel “Cachao” Lopez, Jimmy Bosch, Pete “El Conde” Rodriguez, Ska Cubano (Europe), Tito Rojas, Nino Segarra, Anthony Cruz, Anthony Blea, Jovino Santos Neto, Joe Santiago, and is an integral member of the John Santos sextet, Bobi Cespedes group, and Doug Beavers’ Orquesta Rovida.
 Marco has participated in the San Francisco Symphony AIM program since 2000 and currently produces records and performs music throughout the country while also co-leading Vission Latina, an Afro-Caribbean dance band.
-Marco released his own CD entitled "Life Notes" and is currently in production with a 2nd CD to be released late 2015.
+Marco released his first CD titled "Life Notes" and recently released his 2nd CD titled “Insight” in 2019.

 Saùl Sierra-Alonso - bass

 Saùl has played with many of the Latin bands in the Bay Area and studied at the famous Berklee School of Music in Boston.
 Saùl has worked extensively in the Salsa and Latin music scene and offers great expertise and musical experience.